AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/using-tokens/add-a-system-token-as-a-link-in-an-email.md

 >[!NOTE]
 >
->**Reminder**
->
->Don't forget to [approve your email](../../../../product-docs/email-marketing/general/creating-an-email/approve-an-email.md) when done.
+>Don't forget to [approve your email](/help/marketo/product-docs/email-marketing/general/creating-an-email/approve-an-email.md) when done.

 Nicely done!
 Now you know how to add a system token as a link in an email.